doc4d/4d-web-studio/docs/web-form-editor/rendering.md

 ## Rendering Webforms using 4D Server

-When deploying a 4D Web Server using 4D Server only, you can access rendered Webforms in the supported browsers, at the following address:
+When deploying a 4D Web Server using 4D Server only, you can access the rendered Webforms in the supported browsers, at the following address:

 `IP:port/$lib/renderer/?w=WebFormName`